AlbertoAndres/AlbertoAndres.github.io/index.md

 ## 2018, Microsoft
 *(US) develops, manufactures, licenses, supports and sells computer software, consumer electronics, personal computers, and related services.*

-**Solution Specialist – December 2017 – Present**
+**Technical Solution Specialist – December 2017 – Present**
-- Business applications specialist in charge of analyzing and discussing customer's needs, focused on the fastest and accurate way to build a strategy to seamlessly transform their operations, as well as to find the best possible solution deployment, for easiness of access and constant growth.
+- Modern Work & Business applications technical specialist in charge of analyzing and discussing customer's needs, focused on the fastest and accurate way to build a strategy to seamlessly transform their operations, as well as to find the best possible solution deployment, for easiness of access and constant growth.

 ## 2017, Red Hat
 *(US) the world's leading provider of open source solutions*